 Andrew (Boy) Charlton Pool to Poolside Café

-Wooloomooloo Bay, on one side, Sydney’s Botanic Gardens on the other.
+Wooloomooloo Bay on one side, Sydney’s Botanic Gardens on the other.
 What a view to enjoy before you dive into the fresh water for a morning swim or lazy afternoon cool down.
 This is the scene at Andrew (Boy) Charlton Pool near The Domain on Mrs Macquarie Road.
 The Domain Baths underwent a major refurbishment in 2011 and were renamed after Andrew (Boy) Charlton, an Australian Olympic Medalist in the 1920 games.
-And now its established itself as the chicest pool of the summer.
+Now, it has effectively established itself as the chicest pool to hang by during the summer months.
 After a swim, dine at the Poolside Café for breakfast or lunch with a glass of wine with fantastic views.

 Andrew (Boy) Charlton Pool 9358 6686, 1C Mrs Macquaries Rd, Sydney, Mon – Sun: 6:00am-7:00pm

 A hidden treasure down from the popular Coogee Beach, Wylie’s Baths is certainly a stunner.
 A harbourside enclosure right on the edge of the Pacific Ocean, with over 100 years of history floating through the salty air.
-Wylie Baths doesn’t get too crowded as you do have to fork out $4.50 to get in, but seizing a space on the deck certainly makes it worth it.
+Wylie’s Baths doesn’t get too crowded as adults do have to pay $5.50 to get in, but seizing a space on the deck certainly makes it worth it.
 Their kiosk has the old Aussie favourites including sausage rolls and Golden Gaytimes.
 If you are looking for something a bit classier, check out Barzura around the corner.
-They serve a modern Australian menu including a wide range of cocktails, wine, spirits and beer.
+They serve a modern Australian menu including a wide range of cocktails, wines, spirits and beer.
 Breakfast is available until 1pm before the lunch and dinner menu kicks in.
 Enjoy a good steak, salad or seafood complete with the view of Coogee before you.

 Barzura Cafe Restaurant Bar: 62 Carr St, Coogee NSW 9665 5546, Mon-Sun: 7:00am-11:00pm